As of November 18, 2016:

-So far this year, DHEC has confirmed four cases of West Nile virus in humans in South Carolina in the following counties:
+So far this year, DHEC has confirmed eight cases of West Nile virus in humans in South Carolina in the following counties:

 West Nile virus has been detected in mosquitoes in multiple locations throughout the state.